jshergal/tinify-net-unofficial/README.md

 ```

 __*Note:*__
-Because both `OptimizedImage` and `Result` objects maintain and internal buffer of the image data, you should be sure to call their `Dispose` methods or wrap them in a using block/statement.
+Because both `OptimizedImage` and `Result` objects maintain an internal buffer of the image data, you should be sure to call their `Dispose` methods or wrap them in a using block/statement.
 Both objects implement both `IDisposable` and `IAsyncDisposable`

 ## Running tests

 ```
 dotnet restore
-dotnet test test/Tinify.Tests
+dotnet test test/Tinify.Unofficial.Tests
 ```

 ### Integration tests

 ```
 dotnet restore
-TINIFY_KEY=$YOUR_API_KEY dotnet test test/Tinify.Tests.Integration
+TINIFY_KEY=$YOUR_API_KEY dotnet test test/Tinify.Unofficial.Tests.Integration
 ```
-Or add a `.env` file to the `/test/Tinify.Tests.Integration` directory in the format
+Or add a `.env` file to the `/test/Tinify.Unofficial.Tests.Integration` directory in the format
 ```
 TINIFY_KEY=<YOUR_API_KEY>
 ```